TUT-ARG/sed_vis/README.md

 Quickstart: Using the visualizer
 ================================

-The easiest way to visualize sound events with ``sed_vis`` is to use provided visualizer script.
+The easiest way to visualize sound events with ``sed_vis`` is to use the provided visualizer script.

 Visualizers are Python scripts which can be run from the command prompt and utilize ``sed_vis`` to visualize reference and estimated annotations you provide.
 To use the visualizers, you must first install ``sed_vis`` and its dependencies.